ychili/galleries/docs/Manual.rst

     Create an empty `collection configuration file`_
     instead of the default containing the built-in settings.

---template=DIRECTORY
+--template=SRC
-    Recursively copy files from *DIRECTORY* into the galleries sub-directory.
+    Recursively copy files from the directory *SRC* into the newly-created galleries sub-directory.
     Files with names that start with a dot are not copied.

     Default: value of init.\ `TemplateDir`_.